HiroshiMakinoLaboratory/ChiaEtAl/README.md

 Downloading of additional dependencies are not required as they have been embedded in the functions.

 ### Demo:
-Open Figure_1.m
+Open Figure_2.m
-Set the path by adding with subfolders where the folder ‘code’ was saved.
+Set the path by adding with subfolders where folder ‘code’ was saved.
 ```
 	base = uigetdir ; % Select ‘data’ path (downloaded from Zenodo)
 	data = get_data(parameters); % (Long runtime)